darrenswhite/plagiarism-detection-plugin/worklog.md

 - Began initial work on the Python server unit tests (nose).
 The LDAP3 authentication was mocked to "bypass" logging in as a user.
 The next problem to tackle is the mock or fake the MongoDB.
+- Caught an ear infection this week and work has slowed to a halt.
+The flu has passed so progress has resumed.
+This only allows for 2 days in this sprint and may have to move the stories to next sprint again.